matthew-tfs/mjcb.io/content/blog/00023-certificate-authority-windows-server-2019-part-1.md

 **Signature Algorithm Support Issues**

 The **AlternateSignatureAlgorithm=0** flag in the CAPolicy.inf file explicitly uses SHA256 for the algorithm instead of RSASSA-PSS.
-This can cause issues with some devices (especially iOS) and by ensuring that it is disabled you shouldn’t have issues with these certificates.
+This can cause issues with some devices (especially iOS) and by ensuring that it is disabled you shouldn't have issues with these certificates.

 ## 1.3 Active Directory Certificate Services Role Installation ##